Everest Base Camp Trek in November – A Complete Guide

 Which month is best for the Everest Base Camp Trek?

-The best months for the Everest Base Camp Trek are different, but they are between late September and early November, with October being the busiest.
-In November, excellent weather conditions will also be experienced, minus the crowds and the sights, but you will also expect cold weather.
+The best months for the Everest Base Camp Trek are between late September and early November, with October being the busiest.
+In November, excellent weather conditions will be experienced, minus the crowds and the sights, but you can expect cold weather.

 Do I need travel insurance for the Everest Base Camp trek in November?